peterhgruber/karbotoken/README.md

-# karbotoken
+# Karbotoken
-A crypto token to facilitate voluntary CO2 offsets and associated co-benefits in the SDG sphere
+Karbotoken aims at creating a digital market infrastructure to increase the transparency and efficiency of the market for voluntary CO2 credits.
+Increased efficiency will open the CO2 market to new participants, both on the demand and supply sides.
+Beyond the obvious ecological benefits, the platform will enable the highlighting of co-benefits of individual offsetting projects in the SDG sphere.